UX and UI Design for Social Media Management Platform Search Bot Feature

 I created User Stories, Scenarios and Task Flows to help the team empathize and better understand what our users needed to accomplish.

-The software architect did the initial wireframe.
-I used that as a starting point and worked to stakeholders to clarify and identify why we were building the Search Bot’s and what this feature needed to do.
+The software architect created the initial wireframe.
+I used that as a starting point and worked with stakeholders to clarify and identify why we were building the Search bots and what this feature needed to do.
 Using this information, I refined and streamlined the design.
 The final wireframe included enough information to efficiently complete the task and translated the terminology from developer speak to more user-friendly terms.

 Prototyping and Testing

-Prototyping and testing were key to delivering a great feature; the feedback from this stage helped us maintain focused on business and user goals.
-I created and tested concepts using prototypes built in InVision
+Prototyping and testing were key to delivering a great feature; the feedback from this stage helped us maintain focus on business and user goals.
+I created and tested concepts using prototypes built in InVision.

 As a designer, it can be uncomfortable to show rough ideas.
 Failing early was the key to our success.
 Showing the wrong solution guided us to build the right solution.

-At the end of our sprint, ICUC’s decided to shift their focus and put the search bot feature on hold.
+At the end of our sprint, ICUC shifted its focus and put the search bot feature on hold.